Minnesota Department of Transportation

 View full-size map

-Starting in April, we will make improvements to Hwy 5/Minnehaha Ave. in St. Paul, including road resurfacing, sidewalk repairs, pedestrian lighting, bus stop improvements and more.
+This year, we are making improvements to Hwy 5/Minnehaha Ave. in St. Paul, including road resurfacing, sidewalk repairs, pedestrian lighting, bus stop improvements and more.
 We completed similar work on Stillwater Rd. in Maplewood last year.
+You can learn more about this project by watching this brief presentation.

 Additional work